Skip to main content

 Death and beneficiaries

 A portion of some members’ PERS benefits can be left to a beneficiary when they die.
-How much can be left and to whom it can be left varies based on PERS plan, whether someone passes before or after retirement, and the beneficiary choices they make.
+How much can be left and to whom varies based on which PERS program the member is in, whether someone died before or after retirement, and the beneficiary choices they make.

 Learn more